evkx/evkx.github.io/content/models/honda/e_ny1/e_Ny1/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 346 liters.
+Max weight is 2080kg, and with the base weight of 1677 kg, you can max load 403 kg, including driver and passengers.
+Some options can increase the base weight and reduce the max loading weight.

 This model is not available with a towbar.
 So if you need to pull a trailer, you must look at other models.